TimFaverjon/timfaverjon.github.io/en/research/IC2S2.md

 * <a href = "Poster IC2S2 copenhagen - Tim Faverjon.pdf">Here</a> you can find the pdf version of my poster.
 * My work is now under review, I will update this page as soon as it's been reviewed !
 * Follow me on my social media if you want to be updated...
-* If you want to VOTE for my poster the is board n° 58 on July 18 :)
+* If you want to VOTE for my poster it is: board n° 56 on July 18 :)